linagora/cyrus-docker/ldap/README.md

-# cyrus-docker
+# cyrus-docker with ldap authentication

-This image contains a cyrus imap service with support for the jmap protocol.
+This image contains a cyrus imap service with support for the jmap protocol and with LDAP authentication.
 It should be used only for development and testing purpose.

 to build it you can run the following command :